pydanny/pydanny-v2/_posts/posts2020/recap-2019-resolutions-2020.md

 ### Improve the World

-If you think this last resolution was inspired at least in part by my daughter, you would be correct.
+If you think this last resolution was inspired by Uma, you would be correct.
 I want to improve the world for her and the future generations who share this planet with her.